Education/Child and Youth Care

 • Certificate in Extended Studies in Early Childhood Education: Infancy Specialty

-To be admitted students must have completed a Diploma in Early Childhood Education from UFV or equivalent.
+To be admitted students must have completed a certificate in Early Childhood Education from UFV or equivalent.

 The department may interview applicants to assess their particular needs.
 Admission will be granted on the basis of the ECE/CYC department’s ability to meet the student’s needs.
 The number of applicants accepted to the program may be restricted.

-In order to be awarded the certificate students must have a GPA of at least 2.0 on the required courses.
+In order to be awarded the diploma students must have a GPA of at least 2.0 on the required courses.
 At least 25% of the credits must be completed at UFV.

 For complete details on courses see the

 course descriptions section.